Would you like to make a donation?

 Benoit studied violin at the Sault Symphony School of Music and at the Algoma Conservatory, has won numerous awards at the Sault Kiwanis Festival, and has competed in many fiddle competitions.
 In August of 2010, Benoit was invited to perform in the Junior Showcase at the Canadian Grand Masters Fiddle Competition in Ottawa.
 In 2011 and 2012 he placed first in the 18 and under class at the Pembroke Fiddle and Stepdance Contest, arguably the premier contest for Ontario fiddlers outside of Shelburne.
-In 2015 he came 2nd at Pembroke in the Open finals – all the other finalists were past Canadian Grand Master Champions.
+In 2018 and 2019, Benoit placed first in the Open Category at Pembroke, against both Canadian Open Fiddle and Canadian Grand Master Fiddle champions.
 Benoit has performed with the Brian Pickell Band and Shane Cook and Troy MacGillivray.
 He also performs with the stellar contra/square dance band, “Ladies Chain”, with Eli Howard and Colin Savoie-Levac.
 He also performed with his brother, Zach, in the folk trio, Wildwood Soul, with singer/songwriter Lorissa Scriven.

 Benoit released his own Kickstarter-funded and self-produced CD “Kaleidescope” in April of 2016, a recording that features many of his own compositions as well as guest musicians renowned in the Canadian Trad music milieu, Joe Phillips, Teilhard Frost, Julie Schryer, Shane Cook, and Pat O’Gorman